-My current projects include: mechanisms of multi-decadal variability in the Pacific and the Atlantic, analyzing the mechanisms governing the strength of orographic stationary Rossby waves, understanding the decrease in strength of the Walker circulation with global warming, diagnosing dynamic and thermodynamic mechanisms for changes in the amplitude of the zonally anomalous hydrological cycle, assessing the controls on high-latitude salinity in glacial climates, and applying discriminant analysis to extract robust climate signals from climate model ensembles.
+My current projects include: mechanisms of multi-decadal variability in the Pacific and the Atlantic, analyzing the mechanisms governing the strength of orographic stationary Rossby waves, understanding the decrease in strength of the Walker circulation with global warming, diagnosing dynamic and thermodynamic mechanisms for changes in the amplitude of the zonally anomalous hydrological cycle, assessing the controls on high-latitude salinity in glacial climates, and applying statistical methods to extract robust climate signals from climate model ensembles.
 For more on my research, see the research and publications tabs.

 My passion for earth science is part of a broader interest in exploring, learning about, and teaching about the earth.
 I try to bring it all together on my blog.
 I also try to document beautiful landscapes from around the world with my photography.